NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Data processing for flux density values of NGC 3521 from UV to Radio cm ranges

 \section{Data processing for flux density values of NGC 3521 from UV to Radio cm ranges}

-\subsection{Aperture and PSF Corrections}
+\subsection{Aperture and PSF corrections}

-For all ranges we assumed a circular Gaussian point-spread function (PSF) with FWHM values corresponding to the nominal angular resolution of each instrument.
+For all ranges, we assumed a circular Gaussian point-spread function (PSF) with FWHM values corresponding to the nominal angular resolution of each instrument.
 To correct for the fraction of light falling outside the adopted elliptical aperture, we computed the encircled energy (EE) fraction as

-where $r$ is the equivalent radius of the aperture, $r = \sqrt{ab}$.
+where r is the equivalent radius of the aperture, $r = \sqrt{ab}$.
 The aperture–corrected flux is then

-For the radio cm data we adopted ${\rm EE}=1$, since the aperture fully encloses the source.
+For the radio cm data, we adopted ${\rm EE}=1$, since the aperture fully encloses the source.

-\subsection{Flux Conversion and Background Subtraction}
+\subsection{Flux conversion and background subtraction}

 Background levels were estimated locally using a sigma–clipped median algorithm on PSF-matched images, excluding the entire science aperture from the background mesh to avoid flux losses.
 The background-subtracted image is then defined as $I' = I - B$, where $I$ is the original image intensity and $B$ is the local background model.
 Flux densities were computed from the total background-subtracted signal within the aperture as $S = \sum_{\rm ap} I'$, where the summation extends over all unmasked pixels inside the aperture.
-The conversion from instrumental counts to physical flux densities was carried out with the adopted zero-points and flux calibration factors defined for each filter (see Section~\ref{sec:phot_system}).
-For optical and ultraviolet ranges, this relation follows the standard AB magnitude convention, while for the far-infrared and radio cm images, the conversion depends on the native radiometric units of the maps, as described below.
+The conversion from instrumental counts to physical flux densities done with the adopted zero-points\footnote{ For GALEX see - \cite{Morrissey2007}; for SDSS: \url{https://www.sdss4.org/dr17/algorithms/magnitudes/} and \cite{Liang2023}; for WISE: \url{https://irsa.ipac.caltech.edu/data/WISE/docs/release/All-Sky/expsup/sec4_4h.html}} and flux calibration factors defined for each filter (Section~\ref{sec:phot_system}).
+For the optical and ultraviolet ranges, this relation follows the standard AB magnitude convention, while for the far-infrared and radio cm images, the conversion depends on the maps' native radiometric units, as described below.

-The AB mag and zero-points, in mJy, were taken into account for calculations of optical and UV photometric parameters follow by eq. \ref{eq:phot}
+The AB mag and zero-points, in mJy, were taken into account in the calculations of optical and UV photometric parameters, as follows from eq. \ref{eq:phot}

 where ${\rm ZP}$ is the adopted photometric zero-point, and the constant 8.90 encodes the AB zero-point for Jy.